4 mins. read

 The Government has set an ‘acceptable daily intake’ (ADI) for aspartame, which is 40mg/kg of body weight.
 So, someone who weighs 70kg could drink 14 cans of diet cola and still be within the safe limit.

-Artificial sweeteners can help some people manage their weight: true
+Artificial sweeteners can help some people reduce their sugar intake: true

 Maintaining a healthy weight is one of the best ways to reduce your cancer risk.
 Artificial sweeteners can help someone do this because they give foods a sweet taste with fewer calories.
 However, it’s not clear whether sugar substitutes can help people manage their weight long-term.